thalescomp/Project-Descriptions-for-Review/Front End/Website Optimization.md

 **Make sure you submit both your source and production code in the same repository in separate folders.**

 ## Submission
+Source Code and Optimized Code should be contained within two separate directories, named ```src``` and ```dist``` respectively.

+If build tools are used the gulp or grunt.js file as well as the json.package file must be included in the submission.

+If build tools are used, the instructions for building the project and running the tool must be included in the README.md

+The node_modules directory may contain thousands of files and should not be contained in the submission.
+See this forum poast for instructions on [how to remove node_modules directory from Github repository](https://discussions.udacity.com/t/how-to-remove-node-modules-directory-from-github-respository/40929).

+The master branch is the default Github repository branch.
+If you wish to submit another branch, you'll need to set it as the [new default branch](https://help.github.com/articles/setting-the-default-branch/) inside your Github repository.

 When you're ready to submit your project go back to your <a href="https://www.udacity.com/me" target="_blank">Udacity Home</a>, click on Project 4, and we'll walk you through the rest of the submission process.
 Due to the high volume of submissions we receive, please allow up up to **7 business days** for your evaluation to be returned.

 If you are having any problems submitting your project or wish to check on the status of your submission, please email us at **frontend-project@udacity.com** or visit us in the <a href="http://discussions.udacity.com" target="_blank">discussion forums</a>.